 Connect the fan using rubber couplings to connect the PVC pipe to the fan.
 The couplings limit the transmission of vibration and allow for easy fan replacement if needed.

-- Connect the exhaust circuit from the sub-membrane depressurization system to the outside of the home.
+- Connect the exhaust circuit from the sub-membrane depressurization system to the outside of the home

 Complete the system by piping the exhaust end of the fan to the outside of the home, in my case through the roof.
 If you chose the through the roof option to exhaust your system, be sure you complete the proper roof work to ensure a leak-proof install.